ahma-hub/analysis/README.md

 ```

 ### Data
-The testing spectrograms used in the paper can be dowload on the following website:
+The testing dataset (spectrograms) used in the paper can be dowload on the following website:

 ```
 https://zenodo.org/record/5414107